platformsh/platformsh-docs/docs/src/administration/organizations.md

 highlight=false
 ---

-1. Navigate to organization menu on the top left of the page.
+1. In the console, open the organization menu.
 1. Select the organization you want to delete.
 1. Click **Delete the organization**.